Low-key photography

 Edward Weston, Yousuf Karsh and Irving Penn are among the photographers experienced with the "black on black" technique.

 Etymology

-According to the Online Etymology Dictionary the term "low-key" appeared in 1895, a term that described something "low-keyed" (relating quiet sound or deep musical tone); according to the Random House Webster's Unabridged Dictionary the term appeared between 1890–1895; however, the earliest (known) use of the term dates back to 1830 in the Genius of Liberty.
+According to the Online Etymology Dictionary the term "low-key" appeared in 1895, a term that described something "low-keyed" (relating quiet sound or deep musical tone); according to the Random House Webster's Unabridged Dictionary the term appeared between 1890 and 1895; however, the earliest (known) use of the term dates back to 1830 in the Genius of Liberty.

 The "Rembrandt lighting" (or "Rembrandtian light") is a term correlated mostly with low-key portrait photography which uses a light source and a reflector, or two sources of light (a main and a very low intensity fill light).
 The term was named after the style of lighting the face in most of Rembrandt's self-portraits, but also in other works, such as the Portrait of an Old Man in Red (1652–1654), dominated by Tenebrism.